About this site

 - I have not been to Mexico but would really like to go

 - I have run marathons in Boston, New York City, Chicago, Philadelphia, Pittsburgh, Dallas, Houston, Austin (TX), Winnipeg, Toronto, Ottawa, Montreal, and Quebec City

 - I have also gone for long runs in Los Angeles, La Jolla (near San Diego), Vancouver, and Charlottetown

 - I have visited museums in Chicago (Art Institute of Chicago), New York (Museum of Modern Art), Washington DC (multiple Smithsonian institutions), Montreal, Quebec City, Calgary, Winnipeg, and Ottawa (National Gallery)

 - I have been to São Paulo on a business trip.
 I took the opportunity to go running while there and have run through Ibirapuera Park.
 I also visited the Museu Histórico da Imigração Japonesa no Brasil, where I learned about the history of Japanese immigration to Brazil

 - Family vacations have taken me to the UK, Ireland, France, Germany, Italy, Spain, Austria, Czech Republic

 - Business trips have taken me to Spain, Russia, and Ukraine

-- I have run marathons in Berlin and in Valencia (Spain)
+- I have run marathons in London, Berlin, and Valencia (Spain)

-- I have also gone for long runs in Paris, Moscow (Red Square), Kiev (Independence Square), Florence, Rome, Vienna, Salzburg, Barcelona, and Prague.
+- I have also gone for long runs in Dublin, Paris, Moscow (Red Square), Kiev (Independence Square), Florence, Rome, Vienna, Salzburg, Barcelona, and Prague.
 For some reason, I didn’t run in Venice

 - I have visited museums in London, Dublin, Paris, Berlin, and Florence

 - A business trip took me to the United Arab Emirates (Dubai)

 - Business trips have taken me to South Korea, Hong Kong, Singapore (2x), and India (2x)

 - I have been to Japan on a personal trip on 3 occasions

 - I have run the Tokyo Marathon as well as a 10km race in Bangalore (Bengaluru), India

 - I have also run in Hong Kong (New Territories, along the Shing Mun river), Seoul (Mt.
 Namsan and the Cheonggyecheon river path), Singapore (the F1 race track and the Singapore river), Bangalore (Cubbon Park) and Tokyo (around the Imperial Palace)